query-grid/query-grid/README.md

 $result = $grid->getResult();
 ```

-if you want to do more stuff to columns, the `addColumn` method returns an instance of the column, so you can set the
+if you need to do more with columns, the `addColumn` method returns the column, so you can set the field mapping,
-field mapping, add filters, formatting, mark as sortable or queryable:
+filters, formatting, mark as sortable or queryable:

 ```php
 $column = $grid->addColumn('age', 'Age');